LaunchCoderGirlSTL/web_group_cohort/README.md

 ## Intro

-Welcome to CoderGirl’s Front-End Web Developer learning plan!
+Welcome to CoderGirl's Front-End Web Developer learning plan!

 This path is for people wanting to code websites.
 By the end of this path you will have...